 Director, Enterprise Transformation February 2017 to Present

-Canada’s second largest credit union by membership.
+Canada’s largest credit union.

 Repeatedly played leading roles in bringing together the technical and the business teams, ensuring directional and strategic alignment to achieve both short-term and long-term business objectives.